joost-meijerink/filament-plugins/searchable-multiselect-with-list/README.md

 ```

 ### `showCountSelected(bool $condition = true)`
-Toggle the display of the selection count and "Deselect all" button.
+Toggle the display of the selection count next to the "Deselect all" button.

 ```php
 ->showCountSelected(false) // Hide the count